SUMANTH571/Websocket-Toolkit/README.md

 This release finalizes all core functionalities:
 - **Full implementation** of connection management, message handling, reconnection strategies, and keep-alive mechanisms.
 - **Example and testing** on how to develop applications using WebSocket Toolkit, with unit and integration testing.

+### Final Release

+The final release includes all features from previous releases and adds:
+- **Comprehensive examples**: Includes detailed usage examples for connection setup, message handling, reconnection, and keep-alive.
+- **Full documentation**: Using `cargo doc --open`, all modules, functions, and structs are thoroughly documented.
+- **Unit and integration tests**: To ensure robustness and correctness.
+- **Fuzz testing**: Validates deserialization against random data to prevent panics or crashes.
+- **Docker Support**: Provides Docker and Docker Compose setup for seamless builds, testing, and example execution.
+- **Crate Published on crate.io:** The crate has been published on the crates.io page by linking github repository.

 ## Project Architecture